slzatz/seeed_eink_board/README.md

 2. Sync current time and any schedule overrides from the server
 3. Download the image if needed
 4. Refresh the display (usually 20-30 seconds of flickering)
-5. Go to sleep, potentially until the next active window
+5. Go to sleep

 Do not worry if the first image takes a while.
 The server may spend extra time resizing and converting a large image before it starts sending the 960 KB packed display buffer.

-**Congratulations! (if that actually worked)** Your e-ink display is now showing your image!
+**Congratulations! (if that actually worked)** Your e-ink display should be showing your image.

 ---